 What Is a PMO?

-A PMO keeps documentation on projects and offers direction and key metrics in the execution of the projects under its governance.
+A project management office keeps documentation on projects and offers direction and key metrics in the execution of the projects under its governance.
 Through guidance, the PMO helps organizations get a return on their investment and add value to their stakeholders through projects, programs and portfolios.
 This is executed with the help of project portfolio management tools, which provide data and insights into projects and programs across an organization.

 One can think of a project management office as a regulatory commission that seeks to standardize the execution of projects in order to maintain productivity.
 A PMO offers guidance to project managers and develops metrics on the practice of project management.

-- Strategic Planning and Governance: This involves defining project criteria, selecting projects that align to business goals and advising management with cost-benefit ratio.
+- Strategic Planning and Project Governance: This involves defining project criteria, selecting projects that align to business goals and advising management with cost-benefit ratio.